-The Pros and Cons of Different Types of Wood
+The Pros and Cons of Different Types of Wood for Furniture

 Pine is an inexpensive, lightweight wood that can be yellowish or whitish with brown knots.
 It's often used for rustic pieces, like farmhouse-style tables.